sharktankful/gui-youtube-downloader/README.md

 python3 main.py
 ```

-9. Enter the URL of the youtube video you want to download.
-A "downloads" folder will be created in "src".
+9. Follow the on-screen instructions.
+When you will download a video, a "downloads" folder will be created in "src".
 Your video will be in it.

 ## You want to contribute ?